Asia-Pacific free trade talks make progress, slowly

 “On the various market access negotiations, discussions continue as we move towards construction of an overall package, which meet the ambitions set out by leaders and ministers and is acceptable to all,” he said.

-The major roadblocks to a final deal were not detailed, but the sensitive issue of pharmaceuticals, where the United States wants to see greater patent protection for its drug companies was not discussed.
+Walker and other chief delegates did not spell out the major roadblocks to a final deal, but the sensitive issue of pharmaceuticals, where the United States wants to see greater patent protection for its drug companies was not discussed.

-Critics said the TPP was still aimed at benefiting large U.S. corporations.

-“The proposals give greater power to large corporations and fleet-footed investors who would have little interest in creating good jobs and improving social conditions,” said Bill Rosenberg of the NZ Council of Trade Unions.
+Critics say the TPP has been hijacked by the United States, which is looking to benefit its own corporations and counter growing Chinese influence.

-Other issues the TPP is struggling with include a common dispute resolution process, which could see government measures challenged by private companies, state procurement policies, and greater intellectual property protection.
+Other difficult issues that the talks have struggled with have been a common dispute resolution process, which could see government measures challenged by private companies, and greater intellectual property protection.

-Australia reaffirmed it would not sign any deal that allowed foreign companies to challenge its laws, while Malaysia said it had problems with suggestions covering government purchasing.
+Australia’s chief negotiator Hamish McCormick reaffirmed that his country would not sign any deal that allowed foreign companies to challenge his country’s laws and regulations.

-Farmer groups in New Zealand, Australia, and Canada have called for the elimination of trade barriers on agricultural products.

 The original four nation TPP of New Zealand, Chile, Singapore, and Brunei, now includes the United States, Australia, Malaysia, Vietnam, Peru, and most recently Canada and Mexico.
 Thailand and Japan are looking at joining.

-Collectively the TPP countries represent 650 million people in some of the fastest growing economies in the region with a total gross domestic product of around $21 trillion.
+Collectively the TPP countries represent 650 million people with a total gross domestic product of around $21 trillion.

 Last month, talks were launched for a new 16 nation free trade agreement -- as the Regional Comprehensive Economic Partnership (RCEP) -- grouping the 10-nation Association of South East Asian Nations (ASEAN) along with Australia, China, India, Japan, Korea, and New Zealand.